Special Forces - Cold War to Recent Past:

 Staff Sgt, 3rd Special Forces Group, (West Africa Operating Area) 1990s:

-Typical BDU uniform of the time, after the unit’s reactivation, had not been in operation since 1975.
-They would also operate in the Caribbean, before serving in Iraq and Kuwait. then in 1991ccupying the U.S. Embassy in Kuwait City.
-Both the other two battalions of the 3rd Group were reactivated in 1992. the 3rd Group also went to Haiti in 1994 to try to get some stability there.
-In the late '90s, the 3rd Group helped train forces in Senega; Uganda, Malawi, Mali, Etiopia, Tobago, as well as others.
-The 3rd Special Forces Group is believed to be still operating, and doing what they do.
+The typical BDU uniform of the time, after the unit’s reactivation, had not been in operation since 1975.
+They would also operate in the Caribbean before serving in Iraq and Kuwait.
+Then in 1991ccupying the U.S. Embassy in Kuwait City.
+Both the other two battalions of the 3rd Group were reactivated in 1992.
+The 3rd Group also went to Haiti in 1994 to try to get some stability there.
+In the late '90s, the 3rd Group helped train forces in Senegal, Uganda, Malawi, Mali, Ethiopia, Tobago, as well as others.
+The 3rd Special Forces Group is believed to be still operating and doing what they do.

 Updated (Corrected)!
 Sergeant First Class, Special Operations Command (Airborne), 96th CA. BN., Civil Affairs: